The VDA is now hiring an Executive Director. The details about the job and how to apply are listed below:

 Maintain cooperative relationships with representatives of business, neighbors, city, consumers, and civic groups utilizing the community’s human and economic resources.

-Maintain official records and documents and ensure compliance with federal, state and local regulations.
+Maintain official records and documents and ensure compliance with federal, state, and local regulations.

-Fully inform Board of Directors (BOD) on the condition of the organization and all important factors influencing it.
+Fully inform Board of Directors on the condition of the organization and all important factors influencing it.

 Promote ongoing public information and awareness of projects and education programs designed to enhance downtown’s assets.

-Lead, supervise and manage staff and community volunteer leaders.
+Lead, supervise, and manage community volunteer leaders.

 Encourage volunteer development and education and assist program volunteers in relating their specialized work to the total program of the organization.

-Budget and Finance
+Budget and Finance: